besser435/AtlasCivs-Datapack/README.md

 > There are more details in the Python script about this.

 ## Contributing
-Get approval from bca, and ensure your additions follow the conventions in this repository.
+Get approval from the admin team, and ensure your additions follow the conventions in this repository.

 ### Helpful Resources
 [Datapack Contents](https://minecraft.wiki/w/Data_pack#Contents)